 How do shopping mall owners, and retailers, across Canada – and the United States – adjust their way of thinking when it comes to the performance of a mall and a store?
 Traditionally in the industry, the sales per square foot metric has been the key measure of success or failure.

 But that metric is being challenged today in a world where e-commerce has exploded.

-After all, that sales per square foot measurement does not adequately, and completely, reflect sales today and the omni channel network can also take away from those sales numbers.
+After all, that sales per square foot measurement, do not adequately, and completely, reflect sales today and the omnichannel network can also take away from those sales numbers.

 First, online sales for a particular brand are not part of the sales per square foot stats.
 Neither are sales that are processed online but the product is picked up in the stores.
 And another thing to consider is the number of people who browse in physical stores to look at a product but end up purchasing it later online.